Creating & Managing Customer Relationship Management (CRM) in Notion: Expert Guide

 Once you have a clear structure, follow these steps to implement your CRM system in Notion:

-- Linking Tables with Relations: Leverage Notion’s relational database capabilities to connect contacts with organizations, deals, and tasks.
-For example, link a contact to their associated organization or any related deals and tasks.
+Leverage Notion’s relational database capabilities to connect contacts with organizations, deals, and tasks.
+For example, link a contact to its associated organization or related deals and tasks.

 Step 3: Utilizing CRM Features in Notion